urvashi-tomer/DigitalClock/README.md

 ## DigitalClock
-A simple clock implemented using HTML, CSS and JavaScript.
+A simple clock implemented using HTML, CSS and JavaScript that lets you set alarm.